AI experts sharing free tutorials to accelerate your business.

 • 3 stars (mixed) — Lead with appreciation for the positive.
 Acknowledge the concern in their words (not defensively).
 Offer a specific path forward (a callback, a walk-through, a credit if earned).

 • 2 stars — Treat as negative.
-Express sincere regret for their experience.
+Pull from the License-Protective Language Bank.
 Avoid justifications.
 Move to offline resolution immediately.

 • 1 star — Same as 2 stars, with extra restraint.
 Assume a potential customer is reading it to decide whether you're defensive or reasonable.